-Phoenix Insurance Bad Faith Lawyer
+Phoenix Insurance Bad Faith Lawyers

 All insurance companies are required to operate in good faith when working to resolve a claim.
 This means that they communicate honestly and in a timely manner with the claimant, investigate the claim thoroughly, and pay the amount of compensation the claimant is entitled to under their coverage policy.
 If the insurance company does not follow the terms of acting in good faith, they are acting in bad faith and can be held legally accountable for their actions.

-As a customer, you never expect bad faith insurance practices to impact your life, especially after a car crash.
+As a customer, you never expect bad-faith insurance practices to impact your life, especially after a car crash.
 After all, you pay for a service and for protection in the event of an accident.
-But what does "bad faith insurance practices" mean?
+But what does "bad-faith insurance practices" mean?
 It means that your insurance company does something unethical in order to avoid helping you with your claim, or to get more money from you for the same services and protection that you already had.
 Unfortunately, insurance companies can, and do act in ways that are unethical, and that can have an impact on your ability to get help after a crash - not answering or returning your calls, increasing your premiums without cause (e.g. you are involved in a collision that was not your fault), or taking lengthy periods of time to get back to you with information and forms.

 Under Arizona Revised Statutes (A.R.S.)
 20-461, it is illegal for insurance companies, and their representatives, to do any of the following as general business practice: